Orono High School (Maine)

 Orono High School is a high school in Orono, Maine, United States.
 Founded in 1915, it is the only high school in Regional School Unit 26.

+As of 2020 it takes high school students who graduated from Indian Island School.

 History

 The first class graduated from Orono in 1885, and a new school building was opened in the first years of the 20th century.

 Athletics

 Orono's athletic teams are nicknamed Red Riots.
 The football team competes in the North Little Ten Conference.